Brandywine Falls Provincial Park

 Brandywine Falls, though extremely popular in the summer and fall months, hides behind a massive, snowplow formed, wall of snow from (usually) December to March.
 The gate to the parking lot is closed and buried.
-Attempting to hike to the falls on foot is tough as you find yourself thigh deep in snow right from the start.
+Attempting to hike to the falls on foot is tough if there has been a lot of recent snow as you find yourself thigh deep in snow right from the start.
 But if you have snowshoes this trail becomes a winter paradise.

 The snowplows intentionally clear a winter parking area for the park near the (buried) gate.
 You just have to scramble over the mountain of snow, cross the parking lot and follow the signs.
 The easy-to-follow trail begins just across the parking lot.

 You then follow the trail to the bridge over the beautiful Cheakamus River and then turn right and snowshoe less than a kilometre along the wide and easy to follow trail until you reach the impressive and hugely beautiful viewing platform across from this thundering waterfall.

-Directions to Brandywine Falls
+Trailhead Directions to Brandywine Falls